-FAQ: APD DECISION ON IAB EUROPE AND TCF - Updated 1 April 2022 1 What is in the Belgian DPA (APDs) decision and where can I find it?
+FAQ: APD DECISION ON IAB EUROPE AND TCF - Updated 13 May 2022 1 GENERAL What is in the Belgian DPA (APDs) decision and where can I find it?
 Did IAB Europe file an appeal against the decision to the Market Court?
 Did IAB Europe submit the action plan required by the APD's decision?
 Are TCF CMP consent pop-ups illegal?
 Should all data collected via the TCF be deleted?
 2 2 2 2 3 EFFECTS OF THE DECISION ON THE TCF What are the findings that relate to the TCF?
 Will the legitimate interest legal basis be removed from TCF?
 Are TCF participants at risk now regarding their local Data Protection Authority?
 What can TCF stakeholders do to better align their practices with the APD's interpretation of the law between now and the end of the remediation period?
-3 3 4 4 5 EFFECTS OF THE DECISION ON IAB EUROPE What are the findings that relate to IAB Europe?
+3 4 4 5 EFFECTS OF THE DECISION ON IAB EUROPE What are the findings that relate to IAB Europe?
 What are the consequences for IAB Europe to be a Data controller of the TC String?
 Will the action plan and its execution be supervised only by the APD or by other concerned authorities as well?
-5 5 6 ABOUT THE APPEAL TO THE MARKET COURT Why is IAB Europe appealing the Decision?
+5 5 5 ABOUT THE APPEAL TO THE MARKET COURT Why is IAB Europe appealing the Decision?
 On what points is IAB Europe appealing?
-Why does IAB Europe need the suspension of execution?
-Wouldn't a suspension of the execution be a bad outcome for consumers?
+Did IAB Europe request the suspension of execution?
 What are the next steps?
-6 6 7 7 ADDITIONAL BACKGROUND What is the TCF?
+6 6 6 7 ADDITIONAL BACKGROUND What is the TCF?
 What are TC Strings?
 Why are TC Strings considered personal data by the APD?
 What legal basis could be used for the processing of TC Strings?
 What is the global scope?
-8 8 8 8 9
+7 7 7 8 8